Skip to content →

 You can download every single page (of 15) as a separate file from here.
 But, in order to help spreading the Fun-gospel, I’ve made these scans into a single PDF-file which you can download as a 2.6 Mb PDF.
 In the introduction they say :

-They manage to deduce higher reciprocity laws in class field theory within the theory of $\mathbb{F}_1 $ and its field extensions $\mathbb{F}_{1^n} $.
+They manage to deduce higher reciprocity laws in class field theory within the theory of F1 and its field extensions F1n.
 But first, let us explain how they define linear algebra over these absolute fields.

 Here is a first principle : in doing linear algebra over these fields, there is no additive structure but only scalar multiplication by field elements.
 So, what are vector spaces over the field with one element?
 Well, as scalar multiplication with 1 is just the identity map, we have that a vector space is just a set.
 Linear maps are just set-maps and in particular, a linear isomorphism of a vector space onto itself is a permutation of the set.
-That is, linear algebra over $\mathbb{F}_1 $ is the same as combinatorics of (finite) sets.
+That is, linear algebra over F1 is the same as combinatorics of (finite) sets.

-The field with one element $\mathbb{F}_1 $ has a field extension of degree n for any natural number n which we denote by $\mathbb{F}_{1^n} $ and using the above notation we will define this field as :
+The field with one element F1 has a field extension of degree n for any natural number n which we denote by F1n and using the above notation we will define this field as :

-$\mathbb{F}_{1^n} = \mu_n^{\bullet} $ with $\mu_n $ the group of all n-th roots of unity.
-Note that if we choose a primitive n-th root $\epsilon_n $, then $\mu_n \simeq C_n $ is the cyclic group of order n.
+F1n=μn with μn the group of all n-th roots of unity.
+Note that if we choose a primitive n-th root ϵn, then μnCn is the cyclic group of order n.

-Now what is a vector space over $\mathbb{F}_{1^n} $?
-Recall that we only demand units of the field to act by scalar multiplication, so each ‘vector’ $\vec{v} $ determines an n-set of linear dependent vectors $\epsilon_n^i \vec{v} $.
-In other words, any $\mathbb{F}_{1^n} $-vector space is of the form $V^{\bullet} $ with $V $ a set of which the group $\mu_n $ acts freely.
-Hence, $V $ has $N=d.n $ elements and there are exactly $d $ orbits for the action of $\mu_n $ by scalar multiplication.
-We call $d $ the dimension of the vectorspace and a basis consists in choosing one representant for every orbits.
-That is, $~B = { b_1,\ldots,b_d } $ is a basis if (and only if) $V = { \epsilon_n^j b_i~:~1 \leq i \leq d, 1 \leq j \leq n } $.
+Now what is a vector space over F1n?
+Recall that we only demand units of the field to act by scalar multiplication, so each ‘vector’ v determines an n-set of linear dependent vectors ϵniv.
+In other words, any F1n-vector space is of the form V with V a set of which the group μn acts freely.
+Hence, V has N=d.n elements and there are exactly d orbits for the action of μn by scalar multiplication.
+We call d the dimension of the vectorspace and a basis consists in choosing one representant for every orbits.
+That is, B=b1,,bd is a basis if (and only if) V=ϵnjbi : 1id,1jn.

-So, vectorspaces are free $\mu_n $-sets and hence linear maps $V^{\bullet} \rightarrow W^{\bullet} $ is a $\mu_n $-map $V \rightarrow W $.
-In particular, a linear isomorphism of $V $, that is an element of $GL_d(\mathbb{F}_{1^n}) $ is a $\mu_n $ bijection sending any basis element $b_i \rightarrow \epsilon_n^{j(i)} b_{\sigma(i)} $ for a permutation $\sigma \in S_d $.
+So, vectorspaces are free μn-sets and hence linear maps VW is a μn-map VW.
+In particular, a linear isomorphism of V, that is an element of GLd(F1n) is a μn bijection sending any basis element biϵnj(i)bσ(i) for a permutation σSd.

-An $\mathbb{F}_{1^n} $-vectorspace $V^{\bullet} $ is a free $\mu_n $-set $V $ of $N=n.d $ elements.
-The dimension $dim_{\mathbb{F}_{1^n}}(V^{\bullet}) = d $ and the general linear group $GL_d(\mathbb{F}_{1^n}) $ is the wreath product of $S_d $ with $\mu_n^{\times d} $, the identification as matrices with exactly one non-zero entry (being an n-th root of unity) in every row and every column.
+An F1n-vectorspace V is a free μn-set V of N=n.d elements.
+The dimension dimF1n(V)=d and the general linear group GLd(F1n) is the wreath product of Sd with μn×d, the identification as matrices with exactly one non-zero entry (being an n-th root of unity) in every row and every column.

 This may appear as a rather sterile theory, so let us give an extremely important example, which will lead us to our second principle for developing absolute linear algebra.

-Let $q=p^k $ be a prime power and let $\mathbb{F}_q $ be the finite field with $q $ elements.
-Assume that $q \cong 1~mod(n) $.
-It is well known that the group of units $\mathbb{F}_q^{\ast} $ is cyclic of order $q-1 $ so by the assumption we can identify $\mu_n $ with a subgroup of $\mathbb{F}_q^{\ast} $.
+Let q=pk be a prime power and let Fq be the finite field with q elements.
+Assume that q1 mod(n).
+It is well known that the group of units Fq is cyclic of order q1 so by the assumption we can identify μn with a subgroup of Fq.

-Then, $\mathbb{F}_q = (\mathbb{F}_q^{\ast})^{\bullet} $ is an $\mathbb{F}_{1^n} $-vectorspace of dimension $d=\frac{q-1}{n} $.
-In other words, $\mathbb{F}_q $ is an $\mathbb{F}_{1^n} $-algebra.
-But then, any ordinary $\mathbb{F}_q $-vectorspace of dimension $e $ becomes (via restriction of scalars) an $\mathbb{F}_{1^n} $-vector space of dimension $\frac{e(q-1)}{n} $.
+Then, Fq=(Fq) is an F1n-vectorspace of dimension d=q1n.
+In other words, Fq is an F1n-algebra.
+But then, any ordinary Fq-vectorspace of dimension e becomes (via restriction of scalars) an F1n-vector space of dimension e(q1)n.

-Next time we will introduce more linear algebra definitions (including determinants, exact sequences, direct sums and tensor products) in the realm the absolute fields $\mathbb{F}_{1^n} $ and remarkt that we have to alter the known definitions as we can only use the scalar-multiplication.
-To guide us, we have the second principle : all traditional results of linear algebra over $\mathbb{F}_q $ must be recovered from the new definitions under the vector-space identification $\mathbb{F}_q = (\mathbb{F}_q^{\ast})^{\bullet} = \mathbb{F}_{1^n} $ when $n=q-1 $. (to be continued)
+Next time we will introduce more linear algebra definitions (including determinants, exact sequences, direct sums and tensor products) in the realm the absolute fields F1n and remarkt that we have to alter the known definitions as we can only use the scalar-multiplication.
+To guide us, we have the second principle : all traditional results of linear algebra over Fq must be recovered from the new definitions under the vector-space identification Fq=(Fq)=F1n when n=q1. (to be continued)

 Leave a Comment